March 23, 2019 at 3:04 pm #8042etilleyKeymaster

 A USE CASE tells a story – and like any well-composed story, it provides important clarifications for who does what, where, when, why, and how.

 Economic authors are famous for creating blended terms – like Marx and Engels’ “Socialism” for example. “isms” were common at a time when Economics was theory-based only; Supply & Demand, Micro and Macroeconomics, and most terms in Economics – are entirely theoretical – with no statistics nor observation, to confirm them true or false.
 In Science, theories must be proven in observation, as suggested by Aristotle’s Scientific Method – in order for them to be considered valid.
 This is the value of Astronomy to Physics because celestial observation confirms or refutes the mathematical models developed by physicists.
 Once a theory is proven to falter in observation, it is confirmed to become either a best-guess – if it creates a close approximation, or fiction, if observation proves it to be far-removed from observable reality.

-Had Marx adhered to the Socratic Method’s best-practice of disambiguation, he would have disassembled the term Socialism into its component discussions of ownership, ethics, merit, equality, fiscal and economic responsibility, social programs and more (see a Disambiguation of Socialism here).
+Had Marx adhered to the Socratic Method’s best-practice of disambiguation, he would have disassembled the term Socialism into its component discussions of ownership, ethics, merit, equality, fiscal and economic responsibility, social programs, and more (see a Disambiguation of Socialism here).
 Unfortunately, Marx preferred instead to combine many terms – as did many other authors, until pure fiction was born.
-These terms gained popular favor with wealthy and influential patrons who realized that the confusions-created by muddling terms in this way, made any change to their status quo – both impossible to navigate, nor to defend in a debate.
-Once ambiguous terms became the norm, a policy was bad or good because powerful voices said it was, and who could argue – despite the fact that there was no foundation of truth, Standard of Research, nor repeatable evidence-based science to confirm that high-probability of collapse policies were now the only policies supported.
+These terms gained popular favor with wealthy and influential patrons who realized that the confusions-created by muddling terms in this way, made any change to their status quo – both impossible to navigate, or to argue against easily in a debate.
+Once ambiguous terms became the norm, a policy was bad or good because powerful voices said it was, and none could argue – despite the fact that there was no foundation of truth, Standard of Research, nor repeatable evidence-based science to confirm that high-probability of collapse policies were now the only policies supported.